gmnr/gmnr.github.io/content/reading/the-storm-before-the-storm.md

 layout: book-review
 ---

-Mike Duncan is my favorite podcaster.
+Mike Duncan is my favorite podcaster.<br>
-He ran "The History of Rome" podcast from 2007 to 2012 explaining in detail the whole history of the Roman Western Empire.
+He ran "The History of Rome" podcast from 2007 to 2012 explaining in detail the whole history of the Roman Western Empire.<br>
 It ran for 73h total, and I relished every last minute of it! (mostly while commuting by car).

 He then published this book that focuses on a period that is _less glamorous_